 The email subject line read “Your Submission Decision.”
 I spent a nervous minute before opening the email whispering to myself “you didn’t get it.
 Your poems are bad.
 They didn’t email you until now because they thought you were joking when you sent in that filth.
 You should buy more gin because you’ll want it after you open this.”
 I was right, but only because I should always have gin in the house.
 No kitchen is complete without it.

 Anyway, they accepted my stuff.
 Now I can finally walk into my favorite tea shops, plop my expensive laptop onto a table that could seat 4, sit down alone with no intention of sharing the other 3 seats, and feel better than everyone else.
-Me and around 49 other poets–it feels weird and wrong and totally disingenuous to call myself that, but it fits the other people–are going to be in a book called Arizona’s Best Emerging Poets.
+Me and around 49 other poets–it feels weird and wrong and totally disingenuous to call myself that, but it fits the other people–are going to be in a book of other better poetry.
 It’s being published by a group called Z Publishing which had to pass my many rigorous google checks because that name sounds exactly like the laziest scam a poem thief–I bet that’s a thing–would come up with while on the bus back to their studio apartment.
 But it seems real, and they have 49 other books coming out named after the state the writers come from which lends a bit of legitimacy to the whole enterprise.

 It seems weird and exploitative to advertise on here, but I’m a broke grad student and a broke teacher, so I feel like I have a slight pass.
 Anyway, the book is available for pre-order today, and I get 26.68% of every dollar used to buy it from this link.
-To use, just click the link, scroll down to “Arizona’s Best Emerging Poets,” and click it while somewhere else in the world, I will be wiping a happy tear from my exhausted, swampy eyes.
+To use, just click the link, scroll down to “Arizona’s Best Emerging Poets,” and click it while somewhere else in the world, maybe not Arizona, I will be wiping a happy tear from my exhausted, swampy eyes.
 I’m also pretty certain they won’t give me anything if it’s bought through the normal website channels or Amazon because Amazon drains authors like the Disney Channel drains mental stability from child actors.

 If you feel like reading my 2 poems and also have the absolute, sublime benevolence to offer some support to me and the other fantastic authors in this series, then consider checking the book out.
 Another important detail: I only use the moniker Non-Euclidean Sofa here because it’s kind of a mouthful in casual conversation, so I guess this is as good a time as any to toss out my sweet, totally-not-just-my-first-initial-and-surname pen name, J. Kanzler.
 I mention it so nobody gets annoyed when they see there’s no weird Sofa-person in the table of contents.